CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 Currently, vectors are plotted in the center of the grid cell.
 UWIND and VWIND are typically obtained from METCRO3D, which are defined at dot points or cell corners.
 Plotting the wind vector at their calculated locations will be added to the Tile Plot in a future release.

 <a id=Figure11-22></a>
 Figure 11‑22.
-Vector Overlay Dialog Box
+Vector Overlay Dialog Box<br>
 <img src="media/image069.png"/>

 An example of an ozone concentration Tile Plot with a wind vector overlay is shown in Figure 11‑25.
 The length of each vector is proportional to its length.
 The direction of the vector is calculated from the direction and magnitudes of its two components.
 This figure illustrates how the wind changes speed and direction in this portion of the modeling domain for layer 1, time step 1.

 <a id=Figure11-23></a>
 Figure 11‑23.
-Wind Vector Overlay on an Ozone Tile Plot
+Wind Vector Overlay on an Ozone Tile Plot<br>
 <img src="media/image070.png"</a>